 The worm that infected an Iranian nuclear site, Stuxnet, or something very much like it, may be getting ready to strike again, say researchers.
 A recently discovered malware dubbed Duqu (for the prefix of its files, ~DQ, is designed to steal information needed to mount another such attack, and provide remote access to industrial installations such as, well, nuclear plants.

-With the release of the new book, Worm: The First Digital World War, the Conficker worm (also known, depending on which variant you have, as Conficker A, Conficker B, Conficker C, Conficker D, Conficker E, and the Conficker Virus) is back in the news.
+With the release of the new book, Worm: The First Digital World War, the Conficker worm (also known, depending on which variant you have, as Conficker A, Conficker B, Conficker C, Conficker D, Conficker E and the Conficker Virus) is back in the news.
 This is a good thing, as it is very much still one of the biggest threats on the Internet, but as it has been around since 2008, it’s been “out of sight, out of mind” for many users, who no longer think about detection and Conficker removal.
-Here’s a quick refresher on how to tell if you have Conficker (the handy Conficker eyechart) and having been infected with Conficker, how to find a Conficker removal tool so that you can delete Conficker.
+Here’s a quick refresher on how to tell if you have Conficker (the handy Conficker eye chart) and having been infected with Conficker, how to find Conficker removal tools so that you can remove Conficker.

 If a link to “activate dislike button” shows up on your Facebook page – do not, Do Not, DO NOT click that link!
 The scam link, spreading like wildfire, appears as a post on your wall that says “Facebook just added the dislike button!
 Click on ‘Activate Dislike Button’ below to enable it on your account!”
 Of course, the FB dislike button is another Facebook scam, carrying with it a Facebook virus and a bonus of malware that it downloads to your computer in the background.